maxthraxx/chronicler/README.md

 ## ❤️ Support Chronicler's Development

-Chronicler is a free, open-source project driven by a passion for privacy and user ownership.
+Chronicler is a project driven by a passion for privacy and user ownership.

 Your financial support directly funds development time, helping to build new features, fix bugs, and design a better user experience.